 When it was first introduced, the .30-30 was known as a very flat shooting cartridge.
-Of course today we’d consider it a very short range cartridge that fairly arcs in towards the target.
+Of course today we’d consider it a very short-range cartridge that fairly arcs in towards the target.
 But considering that the hunting cartridge of the day was the black powder .45-75, the .30-30 was extremely flat shooting by comparison.

 But why does the popularity of the .30-30 persist to this day?
 Surely modern cartridges such as the .243 or .270 are much better deer rounds.
 They have a much longer effective range, and shoot much flatter than the .30-30.
-One answer is that the Marlin 336 and Henry Repeating Rifle are very inexpensive rifles by comparison, making them popular entry level guns.
+One answer is that the Marlin 336 and Henry Repeating Rifle are inexpensive rifles by comparison, making them popular entry-level guns.
 In addition, .30-30 ammunition is significantly less expensive than most modern hunting cartridges.
 What’s more, most deer are shot in the woods at distances that rarely exceed 75 yards, a range at which the .30-30 excels.
-Finally, the .30-30 has extremely light recoil, making it popular amongst women and younger inexperienced hunters.
+Finally, the .30-30 has extremely light recoil, making it popular among women and younger inexperienced hunters.

-So, if you’re looking for a light, accurate, and effective deer gun that is perfect for use in the woods and thick brush where deer encounters are up close and personal, don’t overlook the good ‘ole .30-30.
+So, if you’re looking for a light, accurate, and effective deer gun that is perfect for use in the woods and thick brush where deer encounters are up close and personal, don’t overlook the good ‘ol .30-30.
 Whether you use a Winchester Model 94 or Marlin 336, iron sights or a simple 1-4x scope, you’ll find that the .30-30 is a great soft-shooting deer gun that is still able to hold her own against modern hunting cartridges.

 What caliber did you use to shoot your first deer?
 Tell us in the comment section.